kumarharsh/graphql-for-vscode/README.md

 ## Future Plans
-* Improved Linting: Since graphql schemas can be written in multiple .gql files, so cross-file linting should be available.
-I'm not sure of the implementation as of now though.
+* Enable autcomplete of graphql queries in JS/TS files.
 * Tests: Figure out tests.

 ## Contributing
 * If you have a suggestion or a problem, please open an issue.